 Partner / Operations Manager

-Scott was very maintenance minded and taught me how to maintain all of the equipment,to keep things running 100%.
-Super cold blast freezers result in a superior quality of product so I always make sure our freezers are maintained and that the temperatures are monitored daily.
+Scott was very maintenance-minded and taught me how to maintain all of the equipment, to keep things running 100%.
+Super cold blast freezers result in a superior quality of the product so I always make sure our freezers are maintained and that the temperatures are monitored daily.
 The live crab tanks are also well maintained and we are always checking temperatures, aeration, and salinity.
-Smoking fish is a real art that Scott taught me as well and I really enjoy producing the finest smoked salmon I've ever had.
+Smoking fish is a real art that Scott taught me as well and I really enjoy producing the finest smoked salmon I’ve ever had.